 And it's not just during deployments that things are tough.
 Family and friends can sometimes help out during tough times or emergencies, but military families often live far from family and are frequently transient to neighbors and communities.
 So normal networks that civilians rely on are not as available.

-When that's the case, military families need to know that there are people and organizations out that that want to help.
+When that's the case, military families need to know that there are people and organizations out there that want to help.
 Military bases have programs through the family readiness centers, and many individual units use spouse groups to help out their members' families.
-Sometimes the support is as simple as dropping off a blanket for a new baby, or meal when someone at home is ill, but even these smaller gestures go a long way.
+Sometimes the support is as simple as dropping off a blanket for a new baby or a meal when someone at home is ill, but even these smaller gestures go a long way.

 Knowing where help can come can be a two-way street, and you may want to volunteer yourself.
-Everyone is busy, but volunteering locally or contributing to non-profits, which support servicemembers can really make a difference.
+Everyone is busy, but volunteering locally or contributing to nonprofits that support service members can really make a difference.

-Afghanistan Veterans of America (IAVA) is a nonprofit and non-partisan organization that focuses on the specific needs of veterans of Iraq and Afghanistan.
-For example, in October, IAVA released a report titled "Women Warriors: Supporting She 'Who Has Borne the Battle,'" and launched a week-long initiative to honor and advocate for women troops and veterans — their website, www.iava.org, has many ways to get involved.
+Iraq and Afghanistan Veterans of America (IAVA) is a nonprofit and nonpartisan organization that focuses on the specific needs of veterans of Iraq and Afghanistan.
+For example, in October, IAVA released a report titled "Women Warriors: Supporting She 'Who Has Borne the Battle,'" and launched a weeklong initiative to honor and advocate for female troops and veterans.
+Its website has many ways to get involved.

 Wish for Our Heroes, a new organization, will launch its website on Nov.
-2 (wish4ourheroes.org).
-The foundation will offer help to military families facing extreme hardships, but also to those facing the daily struggles of military living, by matching wish requests with volunteers.
-A family may request help with mowing the lawn while a husband is deployed, financial issues, child care needs, finding mental health support, or anything else.
+2. The foundation will offer help to military families facing extreme hardships, but also to those facing the daily struggles of military living, by matching wish requests with volunteers.
+A family may request help with mowing the lawn while a husband is deployed, financial issues, child-care needs, finding mental health support or anything else.